051022 4 B Opinion Piece Lo Website Article Header

 What are the key considerations to make when retail and hospitality companies want to incorporate inclusive design principles into their brands?

-At UXUS, we consider strategic design and therefore DE&I at every level so it’s part of our whole process.
+At FutureBrand UXUS, we consider strategic design and therefore DE&I at every level so it’s part of our whole process.
 Designers have to think about the audience that they’re targeting and consider the unique needs of each type of consumer for every single project.
 Designers should also constantly reevaluate these unique needs as our understanding of diversity is constantly evolving.
 There are always conversations to be had with clients about DE&I but especially so for established older brands who haven’t considered DE&I in the past.
 Brands should always be striving to do better and must understand that we design should continuously be evolving to accommodate the needs of the consumer at every level.

 How can brands achieve a genuine DE&I approach without being accused of jumping on the bandwagon?